 Due to the type of equipment that is expected to be deployed (as detailed at Attachment 3), paying particular attention to relevant standards, in addition to the expected area and type of deployment, it is anticipated that in most circumstances adjacent band operation will be possible without any specific coordination required.
 However, outside areas of high mobile use, as defined in the relevant section 145 determination in force for the spectrum licence at the time, the 1800 MHz spectrum licence technical framework relaxes deployment constraints to allow the use of high sited transmitters in the 1710-1785 MHz band.
 This has the potential to cause interference into PTS system receivers or receive interference from PTS transmitters.
 Coordination is therefore required with these systems (see Part 4.9 of this RALI).

 In the event that in-band or out-of-band interference does occur between licensees the ACMA encourages licensees to cooperate and, where necessary, compromise to find a resolution.
 The ACMA is prepared to consider any interference management arrangements agreed to between spectrum licensees and apparatus licensees.
 For the case of out-of-band interference, if agreement cannot be reached between affected parties or the interference cannot practically be resolved, then the ACMA will consider the system licensed/registered first in time has priority.

 Additionally, although the technical standards developed for FDD mobile telecommunications equipment in the 1800 MHz band provides an inherent level of protection from adjacent channel mobile devices, protection to registered spectrum licence receivers from harmful interference from PTS mobile transmitters cannot be guaranteed.
 In order to account for this, the Radiocommunications (Cellular Mobile Telecommunications Devices) Class Licence 2024 requires that PTS mobile devices operate on a ‘no interference no protection basis’.
 Therefore, if harmful interference does occur it is the responsibility of the PTS licensee to resolve the problem.

+Additional arrangements for coexistence between spectrum licenses and rail PTS Licences

+Spectrum licences in the 1800 MHz band that come into effect on 18 June 2028 (i.e. spectrum licences that have been renewed) should retain the same limits for unwanted emissions that fall into rail frequencies and areas (as described in Attachment 6) as specified on spectrum licences that were in force before 18 June 2028.
+This is to ensure that coexistence between spectrum licenced services and rail services are preserved.
+A copy of the 1800 MHz spectrum licence template is available here - Sample 1800 MHz band spectrum licence template.

+Unwanted emission limits placed on spectrum licences that are due to expire on 17 June 2028 may make it difficult for the spectrum licensee to operate standardised equipment and could restrict service deployments.
+Increased flexibility will be included on renewed spectrum licences and will allow unwanted emission limits falling into the rail frequencies and areas to be exceeded if:

+the spectrum licensee has an agreement with the relevant rail licensee (proposed Core Condition 4 on renewed spectrum licences – relevant rail licensees are listed in Attachment 6.

+the licensee complies with the coexistence requirements in RALI MS34 (proposed Core Condition 5 on renewed spectrum licences) – these coexistence requirements are detailed in the following subsection.

+Coexistence requirements for the purposes of the proposed Core Condition 5 on 1800 MHz band spectrum licences (from 18 June 2028)

+This subsection details the coexistence requirements for the purposes of proposed Core Condition 5 on 1800 MHz band spectrum licences that come into effect from 18 June 2028.